LogtalkDotOrg/logtalk-jupyter-kernel/README.md

 - `server_logging`: If set to `True`, a **Logtalk server log file** is created.
   - The name of the file consists of the implementation ID preceded by `.logtalk_server_log_`.
 - `implementation_id`: The ID of the **Prolog backend** with which the server is started.
-  - In order to use the default SWI- or SICStus Prolog backend, the ID `swi` or `sicstus` is expected respectively.
+  - In order to use the default SWI- or SICStus Prolog or Trealla Prolog backends, the ID `swi`, `sicstus`, or `trealla` is expected respectively.
 - `implementation_data`: The **Prolog backend-specific data** which is needed to run the server for code execution.
   - This is required to be a dictionary containing at least an entry for the configured `implementation_id`.
   - Each entry needs to define values for